ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 The `couchbackup` tool can write a backup file to disk directly, or stream the backup to `stdout`.
-Streaming to `stdout` enables data to be transformed before it is written to disk.
+Streaming to `stdout` enables data to be transformed before it's written to disk.
 This capability is used to compress data within the stream.

 ```sh